DataTalksClub/machine-learning-zoomcamp/projects/README.md

 ## Peer reviewing

+> [!IMPORTANT]
-To evaluate the projects, we'll use peer reviewing.
+> To evaluate the projects, we'll use peer reviewing.
 This is a great opportunity for you to learn from each other.

-* To get points for your project, you need to evaluate 3 projects of your peers
+> * To get points for your project, you need to evaluate 3 projects of your peers
-* You get 3 extra points for each evaluation
+> * You get 3 extra points for each evaluation

 Tip: you can use https://nbviewer.org/ to render notebooks if GitHub doesn't work